Anonymous

 From India,

-It totally depends on the kind of answers this candidate is giving.
+Hi Sachin, it totally depends on the kind of answers the candidate is giving.
 If the answers make sense, why would an interviewer perceive the candidate as dumb?
-Sometimes the interviewer is not in the right mindset to listen to a long conversation, so he/she may categorize the candidate as dumb.
+Sometimes the interviewer is not in the right mindset to listen to a long conversation, so they may categorize the candidate as dumb.

 If you can elaborate on the question and the respective answer, it would be easier to compare whether the answer is dumb or intelligent.